coreygarcia/collegeCourses/README.md

 * Run the app
 * Example:
+* $ cd build/libs/
-* $ java -jar build/libs/collegeCourses-0.0.1-SNAPSHOT.jar
+* $ java -jar collegeCoursesTest-0.0.1-SNAPSHOT.jar

 * Navigate to an endpoint to make sure it is running
 * Example: